Manson Family: Suspected further murders

-In total, Charles Manson and his followers were convicted of nine counts of first-degree murder, which included the infamous Tate-LaBianca murders and those of Gary Hinman and Donald “Shorty” Shea.
-However, there were a number of other strange and brutal deaths that have been linked to both Manson and members of his Family.
-In fact, the LAPD believes that the Family could have claimed up to at least twelve more victims.
-Cliff Shepard, a former LAPD Robbery-Homicide Division detective, said that Manson 'repeatedly' claimed to have killed many others.
-For instance, Prosecutor Stephen Kay once stated: 'I know that Manson one time told one of his cellmates that he was responsible for 35 murders.'
-Sharon Tate's younger sister, Debra Tate, has also claimed that investigators are 'just scraping the surface' when it comes to the number of Manson's victims and has further elaborated on how Manson sent her a taunting map of the Panamint Range, with crosses on it that she believed was meant to represent buried bodies.
+In total, Manson and his followers were convicted of nine counts of first-degree murder.
+However, the LAPD believes that the Family could have claimed up to at least twelve more victims.
+Cliff Shepard, a former LAPD Robbery-Homicide Division detective, said that Manson "repeatedly" claimed to have killed many others.
+Prosecutor Stephen Kay supported this assertion: "I know that Manson one time told one of his cellmates that he was responsible for 35 murders."
+Tate's younger sister, Debra Tate, has also claimed that investigators are "just scraping the surface" when it comes to the number of Manson's victims and has further elaborated on how Manson sent her a taunting map of the Panamint Range, with crosses on it that she believed were meant to represent buried bodies.
 This has resulted in several excavations that have been undertaken at Manson's Barker Ranch, but they have not resulted in any bodies being found.
-The following are some of the various other crimes and murders that have been postulated in the media to having been committed by the Manson Family: